omerkara/omer-kara-personal/content/teaching/01-teaching-experience/index.markdown

 ## Info.
 title: "Teaching Experience"
 subtitle: ""
-excerpt: "Here, you can see my teaching experience including while I was a teaching assistant and independent instructor." ## Shown on the Teaching Main Page, but does not shown on the Teaching Page.
+excerpt: "On this page, you can view my teaching experience, which includes my time as a teaching assistant and independent instructor." ## Shown on the Teaching Main Page, but does not shown on the Teaching Page.

 ## Metadata.
 date: "2023-04-02"